Oakwood, Los Angeles

 Oakwood is a residential neighborhood that abuts the east side of Abbot Kinney Boulevard.
-It is within the larger neighborhood of Venice on the westside of Los Angeles.
+It is within the larger neighborhood of Venice on the westside of Los Angeles, California.
 The area is noted as an "important example of African-American life in Southern California during the early 20th century".
 The neighborhood has alternately been referred to as "Ghost Town", "Dogtown" and the "Oakwood Pentagon".
 It contains one Los Angeles Historic-Cultural Monument.

 Geography

 Oakwood is bounded by Dewey Street to the northwest, Lincoln Boulevard to the northeast, California Avenue to the southeast, Electric Avenue to the southwest, and Hampton Drive to the west.

 History

 It is uncertain if racially restrictive housing covenants were in place in Venice at the beginning of the 20th Century (they were in place in Santa Monica, which is located to the north).
-However, de facto segregation in hiring practices and real estate sales led to the development of Oakwood as a predominantly African-American neighborhood.
-Between 1910 and 1920, the population of African-Americans in Venice tripled as blacks arrived to work as manual laborers, service workers, and servants to wealthy white residents.
+De facto segregation in hiring practices and real estate sales led to the development of Oakwood as a predominantly African-American neighborhood.
+Between 1910 and 1920, the population of African-Americans in Venice tripled as black people arrived to work as manual laborers, service workers, and servants to wealthy white residents.

 Employees hired by Abbot Kinney were the first black residents of Oakwood, some helped with the Venice canals.
 Two cousins, Arthur Reese and Irvin Tabor, worked for Kinney.
 Reese was an artist and sculptor, best known for decorating parade floats simulating Mardi Gras; Kinney hired him as the town decorator.
 Tabor forged a close bond with his employer, working as Kinney's chauffeur.
 When Kinney died in 1920, he had willed his house to Tabor.
 Two years later, to escape from racism in Venice, Tabor relocated two of the structures from Kinney's St. Marks Island to their present-day location in Oakwood.
 Both the Reese and Tabor residences remain.